-The following certificate as to parties and amici curiae is provided pursuant to Rules 28(a)(1)(A) and 35(c) of this Court.
-These cases involve petitions for review of final rules promulgated by the United States Environmental Protection Agency.
-Thus, there were no parties, intervenors, or amici who "appeared before the district court."
+The following certificate as to parties, rulings, and related cases is provided pursuant to D.C.
+Circuit Rule 28(a)(1).

+A. Parties and Amici.
+This case involves petitions for review of final rules promulgated by the United States Environmental Protection Agency, and, thus, there were no parties, intervenors, or amici who "appeared before the district court."
 D.C.
 Cir.
 R. 28(a)(1)(A).
+The parties, intervenors, or amici in this Court are as follows: